jaylogue/pdp1105-console-adapter-v2/README.md

 **[PCB Design Files](#pcb-design-files)**<br>
 **[License](#license)**<br>

 ## How it Works

 ### Console Interface

 At the most basic level, the Console Adapter operates as a TTL-serial interface, connecting the PDP-11's console (also known as the Serial Communication Line or SCL port) to one of the Pico's internal UARTs.
 Level shifting circuitry in the adapter adjusts the PDP's 5V outputs to match the Pico's 3.3V inputs.
 Using USB software on the Pico, the adapter appears as a virtual COM port when connected to a host computer via USB, making it possible to use a standard terminal program (e.g. minicom, picocom or PuTTY) to interact with the PDP's console.
-In this way, the console adapter operates very similarly to an off-the-shelf USB-to-TTL serial device, with the exception that it’s behavior is fully customizable in software.
+In this way, the Console Adapter operates very similarly to an off-the-shelf USB-to-TTL serial device, with the exception that its behavior is fully customizable in software.

 The Console Adapter supports standard serial data rates in the range accepted by the PDP-11 (110 to 38400 bps).
 Internally, the CPU in the PDP-11/05 is hard-wired to use the 8-N-1 serial format.
 However, with appropriate software support on the PDP side, 7-E-1 or 7-O-1 formats can also be used (other formats are not supported).
 Based on this, the Console Adapter limits the choice of serial formats to these three combinations.

 ### Baud Clock Generation

 The PDP-11/05 CPU includes a clock generator circuit which is used to generate the 16X clock signal needed to drive the internal console UART chip.
 Due to its simplicity, the internal generator limits the maximum usable data rate to 2400 bps.
 Conveniently, the PDP-11/05 provides a way to override the internal generator by providing an external clock signal on the SCL port.
 This allows the console to run at substantially higher data rates (theoretically up to 40000 bps).

 To enable higher data rates, the Console Adapter employs a PWM on the Pico to generate the necessary clock signal to drive the PDP’s UART.
 The frequency of this clock signal is automatically adjusted to match the data rate of the Pico's UART, ensuring that the two systems are always in sync.

 ### Auxiliary Terminal Interface

 In addition to the host USB interface, the Console Adapter provides a second interface which can be used to connect a traditional serial terminal such as a VT-100.
 An RS-232 level shifter (MAX3232) is used to convert the signals to standard EIA levels, allowing most terminals of the era to be used.
 When connected, the terminal functions as an additional console for the PDP-11.

 An auxiliary terminal can be used in parallel with a terminal program connected via USB.
 When operated this way, characters typed on either the host computer or the auxiliary terminal are forwarded to the PDP-11, while characters output by the PDP-11 appear simultaneously on both terminals.
 It is also possible to use the Console Adapter with just an auxiliary terminal connected (i.e. without a host USB connection).

-The data rate and serial format for the auxiliary terminal can be set independently from the that of the PDP-11's SCL port.
-(Although, since neither interface supports flow control, it is best to keep the data rates the same or similar between the two).
+The data rate and serial format for the auxiliary terminal can be set independently from that of the PDP-11's SCL port.
+(Although, since neither interface supports flow control, it is best to keep the data rates the same or similar between the two.)

 ### Host Selectable Data Rate / Serial Format

 The Console Adapter appears to the host computer as a standard USB COM device.
 As such, it is able to receive and process standard USB requests to change the serial configuration (also known as CDC Line Coding requests).
 This makes it possible to adjust the adapter's serial data rate and format directly from within terminal software running on the host.

 When the Console Adapter receives a Line Coding request it adjusts the configuration of the console UART and baud clock generator to match the requested data rate and serial format.
 Serial configuration changes happen on the fly and can be made at any time.
 If desired, the auxiliary terminal interface can also be set to automatically adjust to the new configuration.

 The choice to dynamically adjust the serial configuration based on a request from the host can be enabled or disabled independently for both the SCL and auxiliary terminal ports.
 When this feature is disabled, the serial configuration is controlled by a setting in the Console Adapter's settings menu.
 These settings are persisted in FLASH and survive adapter reboots.

 ### Status LEDs

 The PDP-11/05 Console Adapter has three status LEDs:

 - **Power/Activity LED**: Lit while the system is powered.
 Flashes briefly whenever there is activity in the Console Adapter.
 - **TX and RX LEDs**: Normally off.
 Flashes on whenever characters are transmitted/received by the PDP-11.

 Additionally, the Pico's onboard LED mimics the behavior of the Power/Activity LED.